Kath-Cooper/CpG_Counter_R/README.md

 The full caps version of Rho would not be recognized when analyzing a human genome.

 The countCpG function works on tidyverse commands as well as various R packages containing the reference genomes and annotations per species.
 The function communicates with Ensembl for the annotations.
 An internet connection is required to access the web-based Ensembl database.

+Each file has the R markdown (RMD) file needed to run the analysis as well as a knitted PDF of the RMD.